netscaler/citrix-k8s-ingress-controller-docs/docs/metrics/promotheus-grafana.md

     app: grafana
 ```

-To apply these changes into the kubernetes cluster use the following command: `kubectl apply -f grafana-service.yaml`.
+To apply these changes into the kubernetes cluster use the following command:

+    kubectl apply -f grafana-service.yaml

 ## Configuring Citrix ADC metrics exporter